Quantum correlations in general qubit-qudit axially symmetric states: System at thermal equilibrium

-Since $\cal H$ has the $\cal A$ form, this functional relationship also leads to the density matrix of the same structure, Eq.~(\ref{eq:rho}).
-If the dimension of the matrix $\cal H$ is finite, $\rho$ can be found manually or obtained on a digital machine by direct symbolic (analytical) calculations.
+Finally, if the dimension of the matrix $\cal H$ is finite, $\rho$ can be found manually or obtained on a digital machine by direct symbolic (analytical) calculations.
 After this, the results can be extended by induction to systems with arbitrary spin $S$.
-This allows us to get all non-zero matrix elements of the inner block of the density matrix (\ref{eq:rho}) through the parameters of Hamiltonian:
+This allows one to get all nonzero matrix elements of the inner block of the density matrix (\ref{eq:rho}):

-with $k=1,\ldots,2S$.
-In turn, these expressions open up an alternative opportunity to find the eigenvalues of the Gibbs density matrix using Eq.~(\ref{eq:p_k}).